Sovichea10/Upgrading-Jenkins/README.md

 - From 2.361.1 to 2.361.4 (Patch Version)

-  *No notable changes requiring upgrade notes.
-So able to skip these patch version*
+  *No notable changes requiring upgrade notes.*

 - From 2.361.1 to 2.375.1 (Minor Version)